youneshenniwrites/Weather-Apollo-Client/README.md

 # React Native Weather App With Expo, Apollo GraphQL.

 This Weather App using React Native and Expo is wrapped with the Apollo GraphQL CLient.
-The Apollo Client is configured to connect with a GraphQL server to retrieve weather forecast data.
+The Apollo Client is configured to connect with a GraphQL server (link [here](https://github.com/jtaylor1989/GraphQL-Server)) to retrieve weather forecast data.

 ## App Overview